My company will advise you properly, do quality work and guarantee it.

 This is called "liquid slugging".
 The effect of "liquid slugging" is similar to the effect of pouring liquid into the cylinders of a gas engine.

-As liquids are not compressible, cylinder pressure exceeds the design limits, of the cylinder, and the valves, connecting rods, pistons, or other internal components are destroyed.
+As liquids are not compressible, compressor pressure exceeds it's design limits, and the internal componenets are are destroyed little by little and sometimes very quickly.
 The air conditioning unit starts out requiring that its filters be replaced.
 Now it needs a new compressor.

 Preventive maintenance or a new compressor?
 Ultimately, it's your choice.